-In my 20s I would go down on a Friday night with my good friend and his daughter and the three of us would pig out on McGuire Specials, deep-fried mushrooms, onion rings, and milkshakes (make mine pineapple, please!).
-I’d pop in from time-to-time on my own, too, for a to-go order.
+In my 20s, I would go down on a Friday night with my good friend and his daughter and the three of us would pig out on McGuire Specials, deep-fried mushrooms, onion rings, and milkshakes (make mine pineapple, please!).
+I’d pop in from time to time on my own, too, for a to-go order.

-Once at the Brick, my favorite twins, a good friend from high school, and I continued the visiting and laughter for a bit before everyone had to go their own way.
+Once at the Brick, my favourite twins, a good friend from high school, and I continued the visiting and laughter for a bit before everyone had to go their own way.
 (Which included me and one of the twins finding our way to a bar in Cle Elum for a few more beers…)

 I think that we all were reminded that the homeland isn’t too far from where we all live now and that there is no reason that we can’t meet up for lunch a little more often.
 We’re thinking that our next gathering might just be that slumber party that was mentioned on Facebook.
 (Maybe the niece was right: We really do act like children!)